Historical Marker Details

 Subject:The site of disastrous forest fires in 1933, 1939 and 1945.

 Oregon’s Historic Tillamook Forest Fire of 1933 spread over 240,000 acres of forest land, fires in 1939 and 1945 brought the total to 355,000 acres.
 Over 13 billion board feet of timber were killed.
-Devastation by these disastrous fires aroused Oregon voters to approve a …
+Devastation by these disastrous fires aroused Oregon voters to approve a bond issue for reforestation and protection of the burned area.
+Access roads were built and …

 Read More